 During a second visit on-site, a Synergis Software implementation specialist completed user training and assessed the implementation with Lovelady and his team.
 “While training our 43 users, we reviewed everything we’d accomplished to date; created a short to-do list; and focused on best practices for accomplishing our goals.”

 Managing more documents in less time

-“Because we no longer have to move our CAD files from folder to folder, we’ve eliminated the task of opening every assembly and drawing to make sure all their file references have been maintained or to fix those that haven’t,” remarks Lovelady.
-“And since we automatically maintain past revisions of CAD files, we don’t need to create PDF copies anymore.”
+“Because we no longer have to move our CAD documents from folder to folder, we’ve eliminated the task of opening every assembly and drawing to make sure all their file references have been maintained or to fix those that haven’t,” remarks Lovelady.
+“And since we automatically maintain past revisions of CAD documents, we don’t need to create PDF copies anymore.”

 Meeting the Quality Challenge

 Achieving and maintaining ISO certification is a huge competitive advantage for Quanex, and is a process that Adept has helped streamline.
 “Being ISO certified we have many defined processes that we need to follow.
 We knew Adept could take our existing processes and improve upon them,” comments Lovelady.
 “We have structured our projects in Adept according to our ISO documentation and Adept allows us to quickly locate specific engineering drawings for a product and then find all related documentation using the project number.”